To learn more about the Singapore Standard, visit Green-e Energy Certification Standard: Singapore

 Background on the Green-e Energy International Framework Criteria for Renewable Energy Certification

-The Framework and associated comment period documents are available below:
+The current version of the Framework and associated comment period documents are available below:

 - The Framework—English version.
 This is the definitive version in the case of any differences with a translated version:

 - 简体字—Chinese translation of the Framework in simplified characters

 - 繁體字—Chinese translation of the Framework in traditional characters

 - Español—Spanish translation of the Framework

 The Framework provides guidance and structure for CRS's future development of country-specific certification requirements for renewable energy transactions, including green power programs offered by electric service providers, tradable energy attribute certificate products, direct power purchase agreements (PPAs), and on-site generation.